rkuma183/wilsonmar.github.io/_posts/2016-07-13-evangelism_dependencies.md

    both indistry-wide and internally would drive messaging rather than just empty slogans.

-0. Real people
+0. Real people and their organizations
-0. and their stories
+0. and their stories ("proof points")
 0. in presentation graphics so
 0. social media reflects reality and sincerity.
 0. But we need to show Return on Investment in